Language selection

 Theme culture

-Planned Activity – Communication Tip Sheet.
+Planned activity for barrier – Communication Tip Sheet.
 Build on existing knowledge by conducting additional research on best practices in developing accessible written communication.
 Develop tip sheets on making internal and external products, activities and events accessible.

 Accomplishments in 2023: